22RC/systemd-container/README.md

 This repo contains steps to create a Centos 7 systemd-container with internal networking.

-The connection is implementes with a network bridge between host and container.
+The connection is implemented with a network bridge between host and container.

 ## Centos 7 and systemd-nspawn